Synchronization in cilia carpets: multiple metachronal waves are stable, but one wave dominates

-Each $Q_i$ is an intrinsic property of the cilia beat, hence only depends on $\varphi_i$, and possibly load $P_i$.
+The cilia driving force $Q_i$ is an intrinsic property of cilium $i$, hence only depends on $\varphi_i$, and possibly load $P_i$.
 We make the simplifying assumption that $Q_i$ is independent of load.
-Previous experiments in \textit{Chlamydomonas} \cite{Klindt2016} and cilia bundles in external flow \cite{Pellicciotta2020} showed that this assumption together with Eq.~\eqref{eq:force_balance} quantitatively explains the \textit{load response} of cilia \cite{Friedrich2016,Friedrich2018}, i.e., that cilia progress slower along their beat cycle upon increase of hydrodynamic load.
-Previous minimal models of hydrodynamically interacting spheres \cite{Vilfan2006,Guirao2007,Niedermayer2008,Uchida2011,Wollin2011,Friedrich2012} can be written in the form of Eq.~\eqref{eq:force_balance} with simplified driving and friction forces.
-Next, we compute $Q_i$ and $P_i{=}\sum_j \Gamma_{ij}\dot{\varphi}_j$ for a real cilia beat pattern.
+Previous experiments in the green alga \textit{Chlamydomonas}~\cite{Klindt2016} as well as cilia bundles in external flow~\cite{Pellicciotta2020} showed that this assumption together with Eq.~\eqref{eq:force_balance} quantitatively accounts for the \textit{load response} of cilia~\cite{Friedrich2016,Friedrich2018}, i.e., the experimental observation that cilia progress slower/faster along their beat cycle upon increase/decrease of hydrodynamic load.
+Next, we compute the generalized hydrodynamic friction forces $P_i{=}\sum_j \Gamma_{ij}\dot{\varphi}_j$ with friction coefficients $\Gamma_{ij}$ for a real cilia beat pattern, and calibrate the active driving forces $Q_i$.
+Note that previous minimal models of hydrodynamically interacting spheres \cite{Vilfan2006,Guirao2007,Niedermayer2008,Uchida2011,Wollin2011,Friedrich2012} can likewise be written in the form of Eq.~\eqref{eq:force_balance}, yet with simplified driving and friction forces.

 \paragraph{Oscillator coupling calibrated from hydrodynamic simulations.}